ahmedfiaz/MDTF_model_preprocess/README.md

 # MDTF_model_preprocess

-Contains basic set of codes to produce layer-averaged thermodynamic variables that can be used to create $B_{L}$ based diagnostics.
+Contains basic set of codes to produce layer-averaged thermodynamic variables that can be used to create $B_{int}$ based diagnostics.